blokada-rs/bioloski-sajt/src/content/vesti/en/studentski-edikt.md

 Every word, every voice, every step - they are a part of the change we are building.
 This is not an ordinary protest.
 This is our edict, our decision to fight for a system which values knowledge, justice and freedom.

-On 1 March, Ni**š** will be the epicentre of student resistance.
+On 1 March, Niš will be the epicentre of student resistance.
 It is time for everyone to hear.
 It is time for everyone to see.